-"Knowing and partnering with the other organizations [in the Global Alliance for Care] has been helpful for collective action efforts."
+ing a workshop to advance peer-to-peer learning and support key success of the Alliance has been its contribution, through adthe Global Alliance for Care] has been helpful for collective action efforts."

-Moving forward, the Alliance is focused on elevating feminist voices, from grass-roots organizations working on the care economy; supporting knowledge production and data generation; and facilitating bilateral and multilateral cooperation to promote care work as a priority for gender equality and achieving the 2030 Agenda for Sustainable Development.
-The Alliance is committed to supporting legal and policy reforms that promote more equitable sharing of unpaid care work across society and advocating investments at scale to create and implement comprehensive care systems across the globe.

-education and capacity-building as the primary tactic (37 per cent), followed by data and accountability (16 per cent).
+Moving forward, the Alliance is focused on elevating feminist voices, from grass-roots organizations working on the care economy; supporting knowledge production and data generation; and facilitating bilateral and multilateral cooperation to promote care work as a priority for gender equality and achieving the 2030 Agenda Activities to date: Since its creation, in July 2021, the Alliance has for Sustainable Development.
+The Alliance is committed to supporting legal and policy reforms that promote more equitable munities of practice for exchanging ideas and amplify the visibility sharing of unpaid care work across society and advocating investof the care economy in multilateral fora.
+In 2022, global exchanges ments at scale to create and implement comprehensive care syseducation and capacity-building as the primary tactic (37 per cent), followed by data and accountability (16 per cent).
 Feminist Movement and Leadership Action Coalition commitments were more likely to select participation (29 per cent) as the primary tactic.
 None of the coalitions ranked service delivery as the main tactic.
 Commitment-makers within the Gender-Based Violence Action Coalition indicated a very even distribution of primary tactics: 20 per cent chose laws and policies, followed by education and capacity-building and financing at 15 per cent each, and service delivery at 14 per cent.
 The Economic Justice and Rights Action Coalition ranked education and capacity building as the top tactic, while 18 per cent did so for financing.
 Within the Feminist Action and Climate Justice Action Coalition, 30 per cent of reported commitments have education and capacity-building as the top-ranked tactic, followed by data and accountability at 18 per cent.
 Education and capacity-building are top tactics for commitments by members of the Bodily Autonomy and Sexual and Reproductive Health Action Coalition (25 per cent); laws and policies is a close second (23 per cent).